-- advising a global construction contractor in its dispute in relation to a large resources project in Western Australia (SIAC arbitration);
+- advising a global construction contractor in its dispute in relation to a large resources project in Western Australia, SIAC arbitration with approximately $200 million in dispute;

 - advising a number of Australian multinationals in relation to their rights against foreign states in respect of regulatory interference with their investments;